capi-samples/kubecon-na-2022-tutorial/5-cluster-implementation.md

 	ctx = ctrl.LoggerInto(ctx, logger)
    ```
    > You can add any name/value pairs that would aid in the support of your provider.
    8. Reconciliation can be paused, for instance when you pivot from an ephemeral bootstrap cluster to a permanent management cluster (i.e. via [clusterctl move](https://cluster-api.sigs.k8s.io/clusterctl/commands/move.html)).
-We can check if the reconciliation is paused by looking for a annotation:
+We can check if the reconciliation is paused by looking for an annotation:
    ```go
 	if annotations.IsPaused(cluster, dockerCluster) {
 		logger.Info("DockerCluster or owning Cluster is marked as paused, not reconciling")